 The Company has a Credit Risk Management policy to document and formalise the credit risk framework.
 This policy sets forth credit risk principles and details how the risks are managed in the Company.
 It is supplemented by the Credit Manual which details the process and management relating to credit transactions.
 The comprehensive credit risk framework ensures that all credit risks arising from each business are identified, analysed and monitored.
+The effectiveness of this framework is thus assessed through various compliance and monitoring processes.
+These, together with portfolio selection, define and guide the credit process, Company and staff.
 Credit stress testing is also conducted periodically to determine the impact of security values and other stress parameters on the Company's loan portfolios.
 This stress testing allows the Company to assess the potential credit impact to losses arising from unlikely but plausible adverse events.